Helmholtz Gemeinschaft

 Feeds

-Preclinical in vitro and in vivo evidence for CD74-targeting as effective treatment strategy for cutaneous T cell lymphomas
+Preclinical in vitro and in vivo evidence for targeting CD74 as an effective treatment strategy for cutaneous T-cell lymphomas

 Preview